MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TaxEngine-004-Lookup.md

 #### Attribute table

-Value of attribute from existing table can be picked.
+Value of an attribute from existing table can be picked.

 #### Posting